-Set on the 50-acre site of one of Britain's oldest surviving grammar schools, there's nothing stuck in the past about this warm, nurturing and creative day school for boys aged 7 to 11 in beautiful Warwick.
+Set on the 50-acre site of one of Britain's oldest surviving schools, there's nothing stuck in the past about this warm, nurturing and creative day school for boys aged 7 to 11 in beautiful Warwick.

 Hugely impressive.
 As you might expect with such amazing acreage, cracking facilities exist both in the standalone Junior School site and are shared with the boys at Senior School.
 There’s a large recently refurbished Sports Centre with a 25m swimming pool, sports hall, squash courts and new floodlit 3G rugby pitch.

 There’s a music school and acoustic teaching pods for music lessons; the 300-seater Bridge House Theatre auditorium, where drama productions are staged, and stunning £10m state-of-the-art Warwick Hall, a large regional performance venue, with seating up to 1,000.